fluidjax/assets/docs/qredochain.md

 ### Fees
 Fees can be added to any Wallet Update by simply adding additional WalletTransfer entries.
-At present this is automatically implemented by the external programs generating transactions,  However, if mandatory fees are required a KVAsset could be created with
+At present this is automatically implemented by the external programs generating transactions,  However, if mandatory fees are required a KVAsset could be created with:

-    1. The AssetID of the Qredo Fee Wallet,
+1. The AssetID of the Qredo Fee Wallet to recieve the fee payments
 1. The fee amount.

-A new consensus rule added, to ensure that all Wallet Update transactions include a WalletTransfer to Qredo as specified in the KVAsset
+A new consensus rule is added, to ensure that all Wallet Update transactions include a WalletTransfer to Qredo as specified in the KVAsset, with the correct Fee.

 ---